Collections: live art (The Live Art Archives)

 ||Archive of Northern England's combined arts development agency and one of Europe's leading commissioners of performance and new technology art which closed in the mid-2000s.|

-In addition to the collections listed above, the Live Art Archives also contain a number of smaller collections of live-art-related material in various formats, such as full sets of Hybrid, Primary Sources, and LiveArt magazine, and Reza Abdoh DVDs (PDF, 122kB).
-Additional live-art resources include Performance Matters DVDs (PDF, 169kB), Liveartwork DVDs, a complete set of the nine DVDs for Bobby Baker's Daily Life series, and books on research into live art and performance art, which are held in the Theatre Collection library.
+In addition to the collections listed above, the Live Art Archives also contain a number of smaller collections of live-art-related material in various formats.
+This is supported by a wide range of AV and other resources in the Theatre Collection library such as full sets of Hybrid, Primary Sources, and LiveArt magazine, and Reza Abdoh DVDs (PDF, 122kB).
+Additional live-art resources include Performance Matters DVDs (PDF, 169kB), Liveartwork DVDs, a complete set of the nine DVDs for Bobby Baker's Daily Life series, and books on research into live art and performance art.

 The Live Art Archives web pages are included in the national Live Art Collection, which forms part of the UK Web Archive, a corpus of websites selected by leading UK institutions for their historical, social and cultural significance in the UK.
 The national Live Art Collection is maintained by the British Library in collaboration with the Live Art Development Agency, London.

 Read the Live Art Development Agency's helpful information on What is Live Art?

 The Live Art Archives have close links with Arnolfini Live's Archive, which is held at the Bristol Record Office and the Live Art Development Agency (LADA) in London.
 Students who are interested in Live Art for research purposes, can obtain a 20% student discount at LADA's online Unbound store.

 What's Welsh for Performance? was a research project devoted to uncovering and archiving the history of Performance Art in Wales.